RustRoveri/rust-roveri/README.md

 - Low memory usage
   - We use `BTreeSet` instead of `HashSet`
   - We avoid using `clone()` when possible
-- Extensive testing (1000 lines of tests, each use-case is tested at least once)
+- Extensive testing (21 tests, around ~1300 lines, each use-case is tested at least once)
 - Logging (we used the logging macro from the `log` crate)
 - Debuggability (useful messages in the case of protocol illegal states)